Open-MSS/MSS/docs/installation.rst

 We provide an automatic installation and a manual installation.

-We recommentd to use Mamba for an installation.
+We recommend to use Mamba for an installation.

 Automatic
 ---------